Feeding patterns and diet - babies and infants

 - Never give honey to your infant.
 It may contain bacteria that can cause botulism, a rare but serious illness.

-- Do not feed your baby any solid food until she is 4 to 6 months old.
-Your baby won't be able to digest it and may choke.
+- DO NOT feed your baby any solid food until 4 to 6 months old.
+Your baby will not be able to digest it and may choke.

 - Your baby's birth weight has doubled.

 - Your baby can control their head and neck movements.